LittleWat/conversion-webhook-test-with-flux/README.md

 ### Deploy myoperator

+myoperator is a simple operator that
+- uses the conversion webhook that converts v1alpha1 to v1alpha2
+- updates the status of TestResource

-myoperator.yaml is generated with the following command:
+`./myoperator.yaml` is generated with the following command:

 The image is replaced with `ghcr.io/littlewat/conversion-webhook-test-with-flux/test-resource-controller:aea67ff-amd64` For m1 mac user, please use `ghcr.io/littlewat/conversion-webhook-test-with-flux/test-resource-controller:aea67ff-arm64`